civicrm/civicrm-user-guide/docs/events/custom-data-for-events.md

 -   Session preference should be added to the participant record since it is only of interest in the context of the event.

 Custom fields can also be added to events.
-For example, lets say an organisation holds a series of training workshops throughout the year and wants to create a custom field to track six common topics covered in workshops.
+For example, let's say an organisation holds a series of training workshops throughout the year and wants to create a custom field to track six common topics covered in workshops.
 You could create a checkbox style field with the list of